Wednesday, March 19, 2025

 * * *

 Seeking equanimity is part of many contemplative and meditative practices.
 Very few, if any, have ever reached the paradoxical equanimity by which the universe (God) operates.
 There is much violence and creativity in the universe.
 We can witness with our own eyes (via telescopes) the destruction and creation of stars, solar systems and galaxies, which often result in new forms of existence.
 What we are will be no more.
 What our death (destruction) will give birth to is consigned to God's, the universe's, creativity.
 Death and life is a paradoxical construct.
-We begin dying the second we are born.
+We begin dying the second we are born and it is possible that that in dying that which we were will give birth to new life.

 Norm